strauberly/tons-of-tacos-v1.2/DEV-JOURNAL.md

 ---

+-- 29 Mar 2023 --

+- Successful test for getting an order by id.
+- Successful test for deleting an order by id.
+- Functionality for owner to add a menu item to an order implemented.
+- Functionality for owner to edit an item on an order implemented.
+- Successful test for editing an item on an order.
+- Successful test for adding an item to an order.
+- Successful test for returning days sales and verifying the equal a summed total of orders marked closed in the db.

+### Initial tests for owners functions pertaining to orders in place!

+---

 -- 28 Mar 2023 --

 - Added verification clause to order created test by immediately retrieving the created order from db.